cirelli94/gqlgen/docs/content/config.md

 # Optional: wrap nullable input fields with Omittable
 # nullable_input_omittable: true

-# Optional: turn on to return pointers instead of values in unmarshalInput
-# return_pointers_in_unmarshalinput: false

 # Optional: set to speed up generation time by not performing a final validation pass.
 # skip_validation: true